flame/blis/docs/Discord.md

 Some things I recommend setting up shortly after you create your account:

 - Take note of your username's "tag" or disambiguator.
-This is a four-digit number that gets appended to the end of your username (e.g. `bsmith#1234`), which helps when others need to identify you when there are multiple users with the same username.
+This is a randomly-assigned four-digit number that gets implicitly appended to the end of your username (e.g. `bsmith#1234`), which helps when others need to tell you apart from others who have the same username.
 - Not happy with your username?
 You can change it!
 - Review your privacy settings, and consider using two-factor authentication.
 - Personalize your account with a custom profile image.
-- Consider switching to the "dark" theme (if you like dark modes on other sites or on mobile devices).
+- Consider switching to the "dark" theme (if you prefer dark modes on other websites or on mobile devices).
 - Tweak other appearence settings such as the font size or UI compactness.
 - Set up your notifications.